yuegeao/calligraphy-work/README.md

 ## Overview

-This project provides a customizable **calligraphy practice template**, primarily designed for Chinese character writing exercises.
+This project provides a customizable **calligraphy practice template**, primarily designed for Chinese character (Hanzi) writing exercises.
 The template features grid-based **Tian Zi Ge** (田字格) layout, allowing users to configure various parameters such as grid size, color, spacing, and blank areas.
 Additionally, it supports different layout modes and optional tracing to assist in writing practice.

 ## Features